-We have reviewed both the CEC draft staff report and the CASE team recommendations from the California Investor Owned Utilities (IOU's) related to the subject docket.
-We support the CEC staff recommendation for the proposed faucet, toilet and urinal rulemaking.
-Our detailed comments begin on the next page.
+IEUA has reviewed both the CEC draft staff report and the Alliance for Water Efficiency's (AWE) summary recommendations (attached).
+IEUA supports the CEC staff recommendation for proposed faucet, toilet, and urinal rulemaking.

-Thank you for this opportunity to comment on the CEC's Water Appliance Efficiency program.
-We are very cognizant of the need to aggressively address California's current serious drought, and we support careful examination of all options to make California more water efficient.
-However, in this proceeding we believe that the CEC should adopt plumbing standards that are supported by: (1) adequate field research and investigation; (2) examination of the full effects on the entire plumbing system; (3) documentation of true impacts and costs of the proposals; (4) consideration of potential public health issues; and (5) recognition of available resources and expertise.
+Our Agency concurs with the need to continue to improve appliance efficiency, and recognizes that significant water savings have been achieved within our service area and throughout the state as a result of the appliance efficiency standards approved to date.
+However, just increasing the plumbing efficiency standards is not enough.
+We concur with AWE that the CEC should adopt plumbing requirements that are supported by (1) adequate field research and investigation; (2) examination of the full effects of the entire plumbing system; (3) documentation of impacts and costs of the proposals; (4) consideration of potential public health issues; and (5) recognition of available resources and expertise.
+Only the CEC staff recommendations are consistent with this standard and should be approved,